Craftsy/babel-plugin-jsx-display-if/README.md

 Use
 ---

-Install with `npm install --save-dev babel-plugin-jsx-if`.
+Install with `npm install --save-dev babel-plugin-jsx-display-if`.
 Then, add the plugin section to your .babelrc:

 ```
 {
     "optional": [...],
     "loose": [...],
-    "plugins": ["jsx-if"]
+    "plugins": ["jsx-display-if"]
 }
 ```